anushreekhubele/ai-pm-journey/cue_product/docs/idea-alignment.md

 ### JTBD Statement:

 > "When a proposal I sent goes quiet, I want to know whether it is still worth reopening and what to say, so that I stop guessing which deals will close and stop losing revenue I already earned the right to — evidenced by 3 interviews."

-### Open questions for the next interviews:

-- At what deal size does chasing a quiet deal become worth the effort?
-Ketan says never at 2–3% conversion.
-Ashish's deals were worth chasing and he still stopped.

-- Would a small firm pay, or just agree that it is annoying?
-None of the three has ever paid for anything here.

-- Is there enough in an email thread to judge whether a deal is worth reopening, or does the important part happen on calls and WhatsApp?